 Dr. Johnson, who previously provided leadership for the physician assistants at Centra’s emergency department, said, “Our local PAs not only provide quality care in family medicine but also serve patients in many medical specialties.
 I foresee the role of the physician assistant continuing to expand while filling the void left by a predicted future physician shortage.”

-Lynchburg College is also in the developmental stages of a doctoral degree as a post-professional option for students who have graduated from the Master of Physician Assistant Medicine (MPAM) program.
+University of Lynchburg is also in the developmental stages of a doctoral degree as a post-professional option for students who have graduated from the Master of Physician Assistant Medicine (MPAM) program.
 This nine-month program is not an entry-level doctoral program.
-Physician assistants interested in this program must have previously completed the Lynchburg College MPAM degree, completed all of their PA professional education, and successfully passed the National Commission on Certification of Physician Assistants (NCCPA) Physician Assistant National Certifying Exam (PANCE).
+Physician assistants interested in this program must have previously completed the University of Lynchburg MPAM degree, completed all of their PA professional education, and successfully passed the National Commission on Certification of Physician Assistants (NCCPA) Physician Assistant National Certifying Exam (PANCE).

 The program offering is contingent upon the approval of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).